For 13-year-old Manal, distance learning initiatives in Lebanon are paving a path back to school

 Marielle Issa

-(she/her) is the editorial associate at Malala Fund.
+(she/her) is a former editorial associate at Malala Fund.
 She loves cold weather, chocolate croissants and the novel “Little Women.”